DPhil in International Development

 You will also have access to training opportunities provided by the Social Sciences Divisional Office, which offers advanced research and career development training.

-The Social Sciences Library, the largest freestanding social science library in the UK with considerable print and digital strengths in development studies and a specialist librarian, is a short walk away.
+The Social Sciences Library, the largest freestanding social science library in the UK with considerable print and digital strengths in development studies and a specialist librarian, is nearby.
 This is complemented by the world-class resources of the Bodleian Library and the satellite libraries.
 As alumni of the University, students can sign up for lifetime access to key online journals.

-Doctoral students are provided with individual carrels in a dedicated zone of the building, with full IT facilities, including computers, printers, scanners and Wi-Fi access.
+Doctoral students share a dedicated work area of the building, with full IT facilities, including computers, printers, scanners and Wi-Fi access.
 Technical support is available through the department, your college and the University’s IT Services, which also offers training courses.
-Course materials are available online via WebLearn, the University’s Virtual Learning Environment.
+Course materials are available online via Canvas, the University’s Virtual Learning Environment.

-In addition to the dedicated doctoral zone there is a common room area where students from all the department's courses can gather.
-Light lunches are available during term in the department’s canteen.
+In addition to the dedicated doctoral work area there is a common room area where students from all the department's courses can gather.
+Light lunches are available during term in the department’s cafeteria.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.